chicgeek/pistachio/README.md

 Docs should now be visible on ```http://localhost:4000/```.

-Make sure to regularly run `npm install` to keep your dependencies up to date.
+Make sure to regularly run `npm update` to keep your dependencies up to date.

 The style guide is a simple express app.
 More information about the express app can be found in the [site README](site/README.md).